SriramGugulothu/CNN/part_a/README.md

-# Assignment_2
+# Convolution Neural Network part -1
-This repository belongs to Assignment_2
+This repository belongs to Deep Learning course project.
  **PART - A**
  # Libraries
 I have imported all the libraries.
 # wandb
-I have integrated wandb with projectname = 'DL_assignment_2'
+I have integrated wandb with projectname = 'DL_Project_2'
 # CNN class
 -I have uesd the CNN inbuilt class provided by the torch library -Initial shapes of the images are (256,256,3)